dendibakh/perf-book/chapters/6-CPU-Features-For-Performance-Analysis/6-6 Last Branch Record.md

 (3) 4eda1e            4edb26    <== latest branch               V
 ```

-The fact that untaken branches are not logged might add burden for analysis but usually don’t complicate it too much.
-We can still infer the complete execution path since we know that the control flow was sequential from the destination address in entry `N-1` to the source address in entry `N`.
+The fact that untaken branches are not logged might add a burden for analysis but usually, it doesn’t complicate it too much.
+We can still infer the complete execution path since we know that the control flow was sequential from the destination address in the entry `N-1` to the source address in the entry `N`.

 Next, we will take a look at each vendor's branch recording mechanism and then explore how they can be used in performance analysis.